-Either of the twin problems - Global Warming or the Energy Crisis - had, at one time, the potential to damage our country and, indeed, civilization as we know it. e"
+Global Warming or "Climate Change" if you prefer, has the potential to damage our country and, indeed, civilization as we know it. "

-On the other hand, the full fury of Global Warming was a few years away although some recent scientific observations (Hurricane Sandy!) has indicated climate change was arriving faster than we once thought.
+We once thought that Global Warming was a few years away, but some recent scientific observations (Hurricane Sandy!) has indicated global warming (climate change) may be arriving faster than we once thought.

-3. The discovery and rapid development of huge reservoirs of shale formation oil, and particularly natural gas, made possible a solution - to the Energy Crisis problem.
+2. The discovery and rapid development of huge reservoirs of shale formation oil, and particularly natural gas, made possible one solution - to the Energy Crisis problem.
 The natural gas will be substituted for oil and coal and is a much cleaner fuel

 4. Although some progress had been made with developing alternative energy sources, the overall effort has been impressive but a little inadequate in my opinion.
 Ethanol and other biofuels were our big hope, but it is now generally recognized among the experts that ethanol (at least corn ethanol) may cause so many problems that it is not worth the effort......but please don't tell the corn farmers....they love the subsidies (which appear to be in the process of being discontinued, thankfully!).
 Overall, The use of alternative energy will help with global warming in that lesser amounts of fossil fuels will be required and fossil fuels are a prime cause of global warming.

 Solar energy has arrived!

 Ethanol has so much propaganda associated with it that it is hard to separate truth from fiction.
-To listen to the defunct Bush Administration, congress, and the corn farmers, ethanol leads the list of alternative energy sources.
+To listen to the past Bush Administration, congress, and the corn farmers, ethanol leads the list of alternative energy sources.
 Government subsidies were being poured into growing corn which was then converted into ethanol.
-These subsidies have recently been largely discontinued.
+These subsidies have recently begun to be decreased.

 I am normally suspicious of an alternative energy source that requires large government subsidies for it to be marketed.
 However, government subsidies have been heavily used in Europe to promote alternative energy development and the European subsidies have been successful there.
 Maybe, I have been too market-oriented and the subsidizing of corn ethanol production was necessary.